wilsonzlin/ooml/README.md

 Let's create a to-do list app.
 No long instructions, just quickly scan through the single and only HTML file needed ([view it live in your browser](https://wilsonl.in/ooml/examples/to-do-list-1.html)):

-**Note that this page doesn't render anything; the point is to show the syntax and make you manually manipulate the object to see how easy it is to use ooml.**
+**Note that this page doesn't render anything initially; the point is to show you the syntax and make you manually manipulate the object to see how easy it is to use ooml.**

 **Check out the JS snippet immediately after this HTML block.**